 List of All HP ALM Quality Center Tutorials

-- Tutorial #2: Quality Center Installation guide
+- Tutorial #2: Quality Center Installation Instructions

 Tutorial #1: Introduction to HP ALM (QC) Tool

-- Easy to understand and user-friendly
+- Easy to comprehend and user-oriented

 - Project status visibility for all stakeholders

-- Reduces costs and saves time
+- Cuts down costs and time

-The list below outlines the features provided by this tool:
+The below list outlines the features provided by this tool:

 - Release Management: Manages traceability between test cases and releases

-QC Versus ALM
+QC in Comparison to ALM

 HP ALM Version History